beginning of content

 2. Place the baby's arm securely against their body.

-Under the tongue (oral) digital thermometer is useful if your child is old enough to understand how to keep the thermometer under their tongue.
-Oral thermometers should not be used if your child is shivering.
+Under the tongue (oral) digital thermometer is useful for adults or children who are old enough to understand how to keep the thermometer under their tongue.
+It’s important not to bite the thermometer, and to keep it in place for the amount of time listed in the instructions.
+Do not use oral thermometers if your child is shivering.

-1. Check that your child hasn't had anything hot or cold to eat or drink for 20 minutes before you take an oral temperature.
+1. Check the person hasn't had anything hot or cold to eat or drink for 20 minutes before you take an oral temperature.

-2. Place the tip under your child's tongue, ask your child to close their mouth and lips to keep the thermometer in place.
+2. Place the tip under their tongue and ask them to close their mouth and lips to keep the thermometer in place.

-It is important to disinfect your thermometer before and after use with an alcohol wipe.
+It is important to disinfect your thermometer before and after use with warm, soapy water or an alcohol wipe.

 Ear (tympanic) thermometers

-Ear thermometers take the child's temperature very quickly, so they are useful if you child finds it difficult to sit still.
-They can be expensive and the reading may not be accurate if the thermometer is not placed correctly in the ear.
+Ear thermometers take your temperature very quickly, so they are useful for adults or children who find it hard to sit still.
+They can be expensive, and the reading may not be accurate if the thermometer is not placed correctly in the ear.
 Follow the manufacturer's instructions carefully to get an accurate temperature reading.

-2. Press the thermometer button and wait for the beeps.
+2. Press the thermometer button and wait for the beep.

-3. If ears have been covered (headphones/beanie), remove items and wait until ear canal is cool before you measure the ear temperature.
-If your baby's ear canals are too small to properly insert the probe, chose another type of thermometer.
+If your baby's ear canals are too small to properly insert the probe, choose another type of thermometer.

 Infrared thermometers

 These use an infrared scanner to measure body temperature without direct contact with the skin.
+You hold the scanner a few centimetres away from the body to read temperature.
 These are the easiest types of thermometers to use, but they can be inaccurate.

 Strip-type thermometers

-Strip-type or plastic tape thermometers placed on the forehead, are not an accurate way of taking temperature.
+Strip-type or plastic tape thermometers are placed on the forehead and change colour according to body temperature.
+They are not generally very accurate.

 Mercury thermometers